CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.vib.rst

 The VMware: VM Host: VIB test is used to verify the Image Profile vSphere Installation Bundle (VIB) acceptance level is configured properly.

+The vmhost_vib_object element is used by a vmhost_vib_test to define the vmhost name and connection string, and name of the vSphere Installation Bundle (VIB) to be evaluated.

+The vmhost_service_state element holds information regarding the acceptance level of the specified vSphere Installation Bundle (VIB).

 Technical Details
 -----------------